changtaoshuai/Marketing_Analytics/README.md

 df.to_csv('Fogo_de_Chao_review.csv')
 ```

-Below is a quick look of the final data set:
+Here is a quick look of the final data set:

 ![](/images/data.jpg)

 There are 2389 rows and 3 columns.
-The first column is reviews in text, such as 'I would not recommend', the second column is ratings, such as 4 stars, and the last column is when customers dined in Fogo de Chao.
+The first column is reviews in text (e.g., 'I would not recommend'), the second column is ratings (e.g., 4 stars) and the last column is the customers' dine-in time (i.e., reservation time) at Fogo de Chao.

-Up till now, web scraping is completed!
+Web Scraping is now complete.

 ## Part 2: Data Analysis

-In this part, I used the data set about Fogo de Chao I scraped from OpenTable for data analysis.
-Before performing deeper analysis like prediction models, it is important to know the data by creating visualization.
-Therefore, first, I imported packages for data visualization.
+In Part 2 I used the data set (discussed above) for data analysis.
+Prior to performing deeper analysis like prediction models, it was important to create visualizations in order to understand what the data "looks like."
+Therefore, I started by importing the following packages for data visualization:

 ### Import data